Paul DeJong Preview, Player Props: Giants vs. Reds

-The San Francisco Giants and Paul DeJong (.200 slugging percentage over his past 10 games, including one homer), battle starting pitcher Andrew Abbott and the Cincinnati Reds at Oracle Park, Monday at 9:45 PM ET.
+Paul DeJong, with a slugging percentage of .206 in his past 10 games -- including one home run -- will be in action for the San Francisco Giants against the Cincinnati Reds, with Brandon Williamson on the mound, August 29 at 9:45 PM ET.

-He had a hitless showing in his most recent game (0-for-4) against the Braves.
+In his previous game he had a hitless showing (0-for-3 with an RBI) against the Reds.

 Paul DeJong Game Info & Props vs. the Reds